azarketa/Thermodynamics-theoretical-pills/source/20_Calculation_entropy_variations_Tds_relations.md

 }
 $$

-:::{admonition} Important: scope of the closed-system formulation
-:class: note, dropdown
-The closed-system approach isolates the relationship between **energy** and **entropy** in its simplest form.
+:::{warning} Important: scope of the closed-system formulation The closed-system approach isolates the relationship between **energy** and **entropy** in its simplest form.
 For **open systems**, the same $T\mathrm{d}s$ relations hold **locally**, but an additional term must be included to account for **entropy transported by mass flow**.
 This extension leads to the **steady-flow energy and entropy equations** used in turbomachinery and heat exchangers.
 :::